Imagine this: you work in system architecture for a multibillion-dollar consumer-facing business, and it’s the middle of a busy weekend.

 Although both outages were resolved within hours, when you’re operating at scale, it doesn’t take long to do damage.
 Company 1 estimates that they lost millions of dollars in both outages.
 Concerned that outages could keep occurring if they stuck with their existing system, they began looking for something better – a cloud-neutral database system that would be unkillable even if one of their cloud providers went down.

-It has also helped all three achieve high availability and avoid costlier, scarier unplanned outages.
+It has also helped them achieve high availability and avoid costlier, scarier unplanned outages.

 Company 1 is now running their logistics, online, and in-store payment databases on CockroachDB.
 This allows them to take advantage of CockroachDB’s inherent ability to survive anything.
 CockroachDB’s built-in support for multi-cloud means that they’re no longer reliant on a single company’s cloud infrastructure, so a GCP service outage can no longer knock their system offline.